Pink Flowers

 • Design and facilitate leadership development programs for cooperative housing communities

-• Created The Joy Project, a residency exploring joy at the intersection of queer, trans, Black, and Indigenous identities
+• Created The Joy Project, a residency exploring joy, embodiment, and collective care across queer, trans, Black, and Indigenous communities

 • Train student leaders in governance, power analysis, and community care